PSAT and SAT Preparation

 The Randy Carlson Award of $100 will be paid to any student who increases his or her best-combined SAT I score by more than 240 points above the score achieved on the first attempt.
 Randy (RHS ’10) had the equivalent of that amount of improvement by taking the test four times.
 The Award also will be given to any student who increases his or her ACT score by more than six points above the score achieved on the first attempt.

 The Will Harmon Award of $100 will be paid to any student whose best scores on each section of the test total at least 1,540 (even if obtained on different test dates).
 Will (RHS ’15) had the equivalent of that score.
 The Award also will be given to any student who has a score of at least 35 on the ACT.

 The Randy Carlson Award and the Will Harmon Award will be renamed for successive winners.

 • The Official SAT Study Guide, College Board

 • The Official Study Guide for all Subject Tests, College Board

-• Cracking the New SAT, Princeton Review
+• Cracking SAT Premium Edition, Princeton Review

 Timetable for Standardized Tests